OptimalBPM/angular-schema-form-complex-ui/README.md

 It is dependent on `bootstrap/js/modal.js` being loaded.

 ## Normal mode
-The UI is displayed in the form as it where part of the normal form.
+The UI is displayed in the form as it were part of the normal form.

 ## Custom UI
 If options.includeURI is set, the system will load the HTML it points to and display that.